yodrew/darkroomretreat/manuscript/air.md

 	- when not in use, store core inside shell, taping up flap by edge opening.
 Cover exposed part of core with scrap piece of cardboard to protect core from being crushed.
 6. installation
     1. determine vent location
-    	- in blind, panel or silencer
+    	- in blind, panel, or silencer
     	- whether it will attach at edge or face opening
-    	- shell is likely unnecessary when core is attached inside silencer
+    	- shell is unnecessary when installed inside silencer or other enclosure
-        - vent should not touch window handles, locks, and frame
+        - vent should not touch window handles, locks, or frame
-    2. mark slot with slot template:
+    2. mark slot with slot plan
+        - the slot plan spaces slot correctly on most blinds and panels
-    	- face opening, 50 x 216 (most common, uses shell unless inside silencer)
+    	- face opening, 50 x 216, on blinds, panels, or outside silencer, with shell
-    	- edge opening, 63 x 216 (no shell, inside silencer)
+    	- edge opening, 63 x 216, inside silencer or other enclosure, without shell
     3. cut out slot
     4. position vent over slot and fit vent flaps through it
     5. when attaching to soft window covering like fabric, plastic sheeting, or cardboard, pull long flap snug, use back of table knife tip to crease the outside of it right where it passes through slot